nqh2412/Direct-RT-LAMP-POCT/README.md

 (A) The portable genetic analyzer equipped with an integrated microchip is powered by a portable battery and controlled by a smartphone via Wi-Fi connection.
 (B) The 3D model of the inner structure of the POC genetic analyzer, and
 (C) the digital images of the front and back sides of the manufactured POC genetic analyzer.

+# HOW TO MAKE
+Required items

+  # Enviroments